scalacenter/scala-advent-of-code/docs/puzzles/day10.md

 matches the top of the `pending` stack.
 Therefore if this stack is empty or if the top of the stack has a different `kind` (for example it is brace and the new symbol is a bracket) then we can stop and declare the line as corrupted (returning a `IllegalClosing`).
-If the line is not corrupted, then new symbol closes the marker opened by the top of the stack: we can remove the top of the stack and continue with the rest of the input.
+If the line is not corrupted, then the symbol closes the marker opened by the top of the stack: we can remove the top of the stack and continue with the rest of the input.